Johnny-OShea/NCProtectedAnimalCatalog/README.md

 4. Enjoy fun facts, pictures, and statistics about North Carolina's protected animals.
 5. Select "reset" if you want to go back and see a different animal.

+A prieview of a search with multiple results
 ![A prieview of a search with multiple results](https://github.com/Johnny-OShea/NCProtectedAnimalCatalog/assets/134244395/09277d4a-d4cb-4a5a-b7c1-2e970feefcc8)